penpot/penpot-docs/technical-guide/plugins/faq.md

 ### Which framework do you recommend for creating the plugin?

 Any framework you are familiar with would be a good choice.
 Our examples are in vue, angular and react.
-Check the [documentation](/technical-guide/plugins/create-a-plugin/#step-1.-create-a-project)
+Check the <a target="_blank" href="/technical-guide/plugins/create-a-plugin/#step-1.-create-a-project">documentation</a>

 ### Is it necessary to use the plugin styles library?